whatsupmailbox/whatsupmailbox.github.io/_posts/2015-08-28-Stella-McCartney-Small-Falabella-Shaggy-Deer-Tote-Review.md

 <p>In case you didn't know, Stella McCartney never uses real leather in all her products.
 The material they use is of high quality and distressed with a unique technique that feels and looks like leather, and just as durable too.</p>

+<p><i class="icon-exclamation-sign"></i><b> My Thoughts:</b> This is definitely my current "it" bag and I'm so glad I purchased this.
+It's gorgeous, can fit a lot of stuff, and can be worn as a clutch too.
+It's definitely worth its price and then some!</p>